-- Any suspicions or concerns relating to poor practice must be reported immediately to the Designated Safeguarding Officer or the Department Manager - Information gathering will be completed by the Designated Safeguarding Officer, who will consult with the Department Manager - The Head of Safeguarding must be made aware of the outcome including the case management documentation being sent for referencing in Group HR - Discipline procedures may be initiated by Group HR, if required - The Affiliated Football's Safeguarding Children Policy and Procedures state that Professional Clubs' Community Organisations need to send a referral to The FA Safeguarding Team where repeated poor practice incidents occur.
-To avoid doubt a referral needs to be made where there are three incidents of poor practice by the same individual.
-This is whether these incidents are for the same type of poor practice, or for different forms of poor practice, so that there is some FA support for County FAs and clubs, and oversight of the thresholds for poor practice cases being managed locally
+- Any suspicions or concerns relating to poor practice must be reported immediately to the Designated Safeguarding Officer or the Department Manager. - Information gathering will be completed by the Designated Safeguarding Officer, who will consult with the Department Manager. - The Head of Safeguarding must be made aware of the outcome including the case management documentation being sent for referencing in Group HR. - Disciplinary procedures may be initiated by Group HR, if appropriate. - The Affiliated Football's Safeguarding Children Policy and Procedures state that Professional Clubs need to send a referral to The FA Safeguarding Team where repeated poor practice incidents occur.
+Specifically, a referral needs to be made where there are three incidents of poor practice by the same individual.
+This is whether these incidents are for the same type of poor practice, or for different forms of poor practice.